Kane Hodder: Personal life

-Hodder is an avid poker player.
-He has the word "Kill!" tattooed on the back of his bottom lip.
-He spends time working with children in burn centers, and despite the roles he often plays, Hodder has often been described as a very friendly man who loves to meet his fans.
+Hodder has the word "Kill!" tattooed on the back of his bottom lip.
+He spends time working with children in burn centers, and despite the roles he often plays, Hodder has been described as a friendly man who loves to meet his fans.

 For a long time, Hodder claimed his favorite kill scene in his films was the "sleeping bag against a tree" scene from Friday the 13th Part VII: The New Blood.
 He now considers the one where he rips a woman's face in half from Hatchet (2006) to be his favorite.

 Hodder is a noted Juggalo, a fan of the group Insane Clown Posse.
 To reflect this, he has a custom charm of the group's "hatchetman" logo holding a machete instead of a hatchet, a reference to his role as Jason.

 Hodder appeared on the December 4, 2012, episode of the TruTV show Hardcore Pawn, in which he had a miniature gold mask made from a piece a fan had made for him.

 Hodder is also an avid ghost hunter.
 He founded the Hollywood Ghost Hunters group with former stuntman and friend Rick "Stuntman" McCullum, who was a stunt double for Sid Haig.

 In 1984, he married his wife Susan B. Hodder.
 They have two sons, Jace and Reed.